City Explorer Toolkit

 Watch our video, which explains how our City Explorer Toolkit allows city officials to compare different planning options and work out the best locations for beneficial green and blue spaces.

-The tool uses models and spatial data to calculate the benefits of different green infrastructure and nature-based solutions to tackle challenges in cities such as heatwaves, air pollution and flood risk.
+The toolkit uses models and spatial data to calculate the benefits of different green infrastructure and nature-based solutions to tackle challenges in cities such as heatwaves, air pollution and flood risk.

-It also uses data on the age and income levels of the population, to work out which groups of people will benefit most from a particular option.
+It also uses population and social data (e.g. age-groups, deprivation indicators) to work out which groups of people will benefit most from a particular option.
 For example, the elderly and infants are most likely to benefit from measures to improve air quality.

-• Supply maps, which show where current green and blue space is already providing benefits.
+• Run models that calculate where, and to what degree, current green and blue space is already providing benefits.

-• Summary information, which allows them to compare different options and reveals the social inequalities associated with these.
+• Visualize and download summary information, which allows them to compare different options and reveals any social inequalities associated with these.

-The tool builds on UKCEH’s many years’ experience of combining models, satellite and other data to help people make better decisions for the environment and people.
+The toolkit builds on UKCEH’s many years’ experience of combining models, satellite and other data to help people make better decisions for the environment and people.

-Work to develop the City Explorer Toolkit has been funded by the European Space Agency and Future Earth.
+Work to develop the City Explorer Toolkit has been funded by the European Space Agency, Future Earth, NERC and EU Horizon projects, and the UKCEH Commercial Innovation Fund.

 Using the City Explorer Toolkit